 Previous to that, Amanda founded other local food markets and gardens with the belief that following nature’s systems that sustain life would also cultivate healthy communities: the Coppell Farmers Market located between Dallas and Ft.
 Worth; Coppell Community Gardens, where a community of gardeners grows and donates just-picked produce to food pantries year-round; and Stringfellow School Outdoor Learning Environment, where children are introduced to growing food at a young age.

 HOWARD VLIEGER is a third generation family farmer who has been a “student of the soil,” studying why and how the soil works as it does, since 1989.
 Howard lives on the family farm where he was born and raised in northwest Iowa, and assists his son with some of the farming duties.
 Since 1992 Howard has been a crop nutrition adviser and has founded two companies to help family farmers reduce their dependency on chemical-based farming and transition to biological and/or organic production.
 Howard now works and teaches as an independent crop nutrition advisor, helping both crop and livestock farmers all across the U.S.

-JUSTIN and CARA YOUNG have operated the gardening and nutrition program for the High Plains Food Bank since 2011.
-Cara manages a one acre plot onsite at the Food Bank where they grow a variety of crops and raise animals as a way of providing food for Food Bank clientele and an outdoor classroom setting for community members to learn how to produce their own food.
+JUSTIN and CARA YOUNG have operated the gardening and nutrition program for the High Plains Food Bank in Amarillo, Texas, since 2011.
+Cara manages a one-acre plot onsite at the Food Bank where they grow a variety of crops and raise animals as a way of providing food for Food Bank clientele.
+She also oversees an outdoor classroom for community members to learn how to produce their own food.
 Justin teaches gardening and cooking classes throughout the community.